The Different Factors That Determine the Rate on a Mortgage

 At today’s rates, homeowners with a 15-year loan term will pay 64% less mortgage interest than with a comparable 30-year loan, as a 15-year mortgage requires just $28,000 of mortgage interest per $100,000 borrowed.
 Whereas 30-year loans pay $81,000 per hundred-thousand dollars borrowed.

 As the payment on a 15 year mortgage is quite often too expensive for many borrowers to pay each month,a 20 year or 25 year fixed is also a great way to save interest over the term of a loan, as a 25 and 20 year payment is more affordable.

-If you like to see if a shorter term mortgage would be a good fit for you, just let me know and I can run the numbers for you.
 If you have any questions about interest rates or getting approved for financing to purchase a home, please feel free to contact me directly at 858-442-2686

 P.S.
 Please join my Facebook page for faster updates on any new mortgage programs that become available and other industry news.

 I look forward to chatting soon.